adiezsanchez/microglia_dna_damage/README.md

 2. Then you will need to create a virtual environment using the following command:

-   <code>mamba create -n microglia devbio-napari cellpose plotly python=3.9 pyqt -c conda-forge</code>
+   <code>mamba create -n microglia python=3.9 devbio-napari cellpose pytorch torchvision plotly pyqt -c conda-forge -c pytorch</code>

 3. Activate it by typing in the console: